ShayneTan03/weather_app/backend/radar_image_processor/readme.md

-This subfolder is used for the development of code to process radar images.
-The code of the final module will be copied into the main algorithm but during development phase, this portion of the algorithm was fragmented and developed separately
+This subfolder is used for the development of code for the main processing algorithm that combines radar images and weather data to produce a list of valid storms.
+This subfolder was created to focus on the image processing portion of the main processing algorithm

 1) Development scripts
 - `image_processor.ipynb`